tofighi/courses/policies.md

 ### General Late Submission Policy  <a name="late_general"></a>

-For all assignments or projects, the following late penalties will be applied based on posted deadlines on Course calendar:
+For all assignments or projects, the following late penalties will be applied based on posted deadlines on the Course calendar:
    - 10% deduction for submissions up to 24 hours after the deadline.
    - 20% deduction for submissions up to 48 hours after the deadline.
    - 30% deduction for submissions up to 72 hours after the deadline.
    - Submissions made more than 72 hours after the deadline will receive a grade of 0.
+   - **Submissions through any method other than the designated course shell assignment folder will not be evaluated or graded.**

 ###  Students With Accommodation Letters <a name="late_accommodation"></a>

-Students with documented accommodation letters are eligible for an extended deadline of an additional 72 hours for all assignments and projects.
-However, there is no grace period beyond the extended deadline.
+Students who possess documented accommodation letters are entitled to an extended deadline of an extra 72 hours for all assignments and projects.
+It's important to note that **there is no additional grace period beyond this extended deadline, and any submissions made after the 72-hour extension will receive a grade of 0.**

 ### Deadline Extensions for Medical or Reasonable Issues <a name="late_medical"></a>